Spencer Steer Player Props: Reds vs. Phillies

-On Sunday, Spencer Steer (coming off going 1-for-4 with a home run and an RBI) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 1:05 PM ET.
+After going 0-for-1 in his last game, Spencer Steer and the Cincinnati Reds take on the Philadelphia Phillies (who will start Bailey Falter) at 6:40 PM ET on Thursday.

-He notched a home run while going 1-for-4 in his most recent game against the Phillies.
+He had a hitless showing in his last game (0-for-1) against the Braves.

 Spencer Steer Game Info & Props vs. the Phillies